Wulfsta/WeekendSlicer/README.md

   - I initially wrote it over a long weekend.

 - Is this useful?
   - Not yet!
-It might become more useful if I continue to work on it - especially once it can slice objects not natively represented by functions.
+It might become more useful if I continue to work on it - ~especially once it can slice objects not natively represented by functions~ see [mesh2frep](/crates/mesh2frep/README.md) for initial work on this.
 It also needs many other features implemented to be considered close to complete: infill (medium difficulty), top and bottom surface detection (medium difficulty), algorithm simplification/offloading (difficult), seam alignment (easy enough).
 It has a long, long way to go before useful.

 - Why is the code structured like that?
   - See the first question.
 I intend to improve this if I continue working on the project, but it is proof of concept